-Dr. Wilson is the co-founder of the Equitarian Initiative, and serves as its treasurer.
-Her professional career has focused on large animal internal medicine both in academic and private practice settings.
-She brings a multitude of international and leadership experiences to the Equitarian Initiative Board, including 6 years as a director of Heifer International, 3 years as a director of the American Association of Equine Practitioners, and 2 years with Veterinarians Without Borders.
+Dr. Wilson is the co-founder of the Equitarian Initiative, and serves as its past president.
+Her career has focused on large animal internal medicine both in academic and private practice settings.
+She brings a multitude of international and leadership experiences to the Equitarian Initiative Board, including 6 years as a director of Heifer International, 3 years as a director of the American Association of Equine Practitioners, and 2 years with Veterinarians Without Borders.She joined the Board of Directors of Brooke USA in 2020.
 Bilingual in Spanish, as a child she lived in France, Spain, Thailand and the Philippines, always looking for outlets for her passion for horses.
 As a veterinarian, she has had the opportunity to lecture and teach in many countries and continents.
-She has worked as an instructor in both Equitarian Workshops, organized and led the 2012 Equitarian Project in Honduras in partnership with World Horse Welfare, and served as co-organizer for the Equitarian Project in Costa Rica in 2012.
-Married to veterinary surgeon Tracy Turner, and mother of two sons, she lives on a small farm in Stillwater, Minnesota with a herd of horses, dogs, barn cats and birds.
+She has worked as an instructor in all of the Equitarian Workshops, organized the annual Equitarian Project in Honduras in 2012 in partnership with World Horse Welfare and the country’s only veterinary college.
+Married to equine veterinary surgeon Tracy Turner, and mother of two sons, she lives on a small farm in Stillwater, Minnesota with a herd of horses, dogs, barn cats and birds.